-Bryn Athyn College maintains several international academic exchanges.
+Bryn Athyn College maintains two international academic exchanges.
 Academic exchange partners are universities with which Bryn Athyn College has a cooperative agreement whereby students pay tuition and fees at the home institution and room, board, and special fees at the host institution.
+Although some courses may be taught in English, students should possess intermediate proficiency in the language of the host country.